 Terminology Shift - From EC LDS to ECIDS

 You will notice a change in language from reference to an Early Childhood Longitudinal Data System (EC LDS) to an Early Childhood Integrated Data System (ECIDS) within these web pages.
-This shift in terminology occurred during 2014-15, to describe the Early Childhood (EC) system which is being built in Wisconsin.
+This shift in terminology occurred during 2014-15, to describe the Early Childhood (EC) system which was being built in Wisconsin.
 Throughout the historical web page (WI ECIDS History: Feasibility Study (2011-2012)) you will see EC LDS used to describe the system which was being recommended for a build effort in Wisconsin.
 You will see a shift in terminology take place from EC LDS to ECIDS within the other web pages.

 The terminology EC LDS was used nationally across states prior to 2014.
 There is an effort underway within each state to link data from Early Childhood through K-12, through post-secondary education and into workforce data.
 This is a longitudinal view of aggregated and de-identified data, commonly referred to as P-20W data or an SLDS (Statewide Longitudinal Data System).